2019 ELECTIONS; EDO CITIZENS MARSHAL OUT LEGISLATIVE AGENDA FOR CANDIDATES

 On Accountability by public office holders, candidates harped on its importance as one of the pillars of democratic governance.
 While some of the candidates explained that their manifestoes have articulated measures to pursue and ensure transparency such as the protection of Whistleblowers and adherence to the FoI Act, others pointed out that they will lead street protests if need be, to press for the enforcement of accountability and transparency in governance.

-Earlier in her remarks, representative of the Executive Director of Social Development Integrated Centre, Vivian Bellonwu-Okafor, explained that the election period was one in which the masses (electorates), are usually crowded with so many messages rightly or wrongly, as such it was needful to create forum of a one-on-one interaction between the people and aspiring and would-be office holders for cross-fertilization of ideas and to harness proper information around issues as it affects them to enable them benchmark and track key governance indicators after elections for quality governance and effective service delivery and enjoined the people to take active interest in how they are being governed as according to her, effective leadership is a factor of active followership.
+Earlier in her remarks, representative of the Executive Director of Alone, Vivian Bellonwu-Okafor, explained that the election period was one in which the masses (electorates), are usually crowded with so many messages rightly or wrongly, as such it was needful to create forum of a one-on-one interaction between the people and aspiring and would-be office holders for cross-fertilization of ideas and to harness proper information around issues as it affects them to enable them benchmark and track key governance indicators after elections for quality governance and effective service delivery and enjoined the people to take active interest in how they are being governed as according to her, effective leadership is a factor of active followership.

 A total of 29 candidates of political parties attended the town hall meetings, comprising of aspirants to the State and Federal parliaments.